openid-connect-4-identity-assurance-1_0 November 2024

 Verified claims about the end-user can be requested as part of a pre-defined set by utilizing the scope parameter as defined in section 5.4 of the OpenID Connect specification [OpenID].

-When using this approach the claims associated with a scope are administratively defined at the OP.
+When using this approach the claims associated with a scope value are administratively defined at the OP.
 The OP configuration and RP request parameters will determine whether the claims are returned via the ID Token or UserInfo endpoint as defined in section 5.3.2 of the OpenID Connect specification [OpenID].

 6. Aggregated and distributed claims